Global state in re-dash is stored in some database.

 Drift is the relational persistence library for your Dart and Flutter apps - it is an abstraction over sqlite3.

-The simplest way (currently) is to maintain the Drift schema in raw .dart
+The simplest way (currently) is to maintain the Drift schema in raw .dart files in the /.lib folder directly and have the code generator watch it with dart run build_runner watch.

-For more info see the samples/drift/lib/database.dart
+For more info see the samples/drift/lib/database.dart sample and the drift documentation.

-Register it early on in the app startup (like in main
+Register it early on in the app startup (like in main)

 (await